|4. Leadership - The Backbone of Our School.

 to help all students achieve these high standards of learning and

-is relevant.
-When teachers help design their own learning, they are
+development is relevant.
+When teachers help design their own

-likely to feel a greater sense of involvement in the professional
+learning, they are likely to feel a greater sense of involvement in the

-individual change is possible but school change is not.
+problem solving, individual change is possible but school change is

 together to identify both problems and solutions.